PG-8/livechat-node-socketio/README.md

 # livechat-node-socketio

-Simple live chat app done using node.js and socket.io Server will run on localhost:3000 after initiating index.js with "node index.js" in the terminal.
+Simple live chat app created using Node and Socket.io

+In the gif below, you can see swapping between the browser's private windows.
+The purpose is to emulate multiple connections to the same localhost.
+Works with any number of devices connected to the same network and port.

 ![](https://raw.githubusercontent.com/PG-8/livechat-node-socketio/master/livechat.gif)

-**The app's chat messages have not been styled to differ based on the source.
-The goal was to write as little as possible and deploy a functioning live chat on localhost**
+**The goal of this app was to write as little code as possible.
+I may or may not go back to this repo and add functionalities or styling.**